 The Department of Geology works hard to provide graduate tuition funding through a combination of state funding, research grants, and donations from generous alumni.
 Generally, if you receive a graduate teaching or research assistantship, or a graduate Fellowship, your tuition is covered.
-In order to do so, we ask that you take the steps to gain formal Utah residency in your first year here.
+In order to do so, we must ask that you take the steps to gain formal Utah residency in your first year here.

 Student Health Insurance

-Full-time graduate students receiving assistantship support are required to have health insurance, and we subsidize the vast majority of costs for USU’s student health insurance program.
+Full-time graduate students receiving assistantship support are required to have health insurance, and we subsidize the majority of costs for USU’s student health insurance program.
 All enrolled graduate students, including those less than full time or not receiving assistantship support, are eligible for this insurance.

 Geology Department Funding Sources

 The Geology Department has several named scholarships that are awarded on an annual basis to graduate students in support of field research.